johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

 - Terraform base networking is modified and deployed independently without coupling to CDK microservices stacks.
 - AWS CDK manages full lifecycle of microservices NLBs and VPC Endpoint Services for bidirectional PrivateLink connectivity.
 - Stable Terraform outputs form the contract between accounts; CDK imports these network resources for service deployments.
+- **Local microservice** (in `microservice/` directory) can be deployed locally for testing VPC endpoint connectivity.
+- **CDK-deployed microservice** uses a publicly available image (nginx) suitable for testing both VPC endpoint services and VPC endpoints.

 ---